-Figure 4.
-Examples of scarps composed of (a) clay and (b) sand.
+Figure 4b.
+Examples of scarps composed of sand.

-The environmental sensitivity of bluffs and steep slopes is low due to limited plant and animal colonization.
-Oiling is limited to the lowest elevations because of the steep slopes.
-Oil typically stains the sediments and the nearshore debris that accumulates at the toe of the slope.
 The sediment penetration potential is low because of the steep slopes and clay substrates, but penetration potential increases slightly where substrates are composed of sand.
 Bluffs and steep slopes may be difficult to clean because of poor access and poor trafficability.

-Wave-cut Clay Platforms
+Wave-Cut Clay Platforms